 After the game we drove to Orlando.
 It is only about ninety miles across the state, but as soon as we got in the car the rains began.
 It rains in Florida like it rains in Louisiana, so we were comfortable driving in it.
 What was not comfortable, though, was the thirty degree drop in temperature.
 Sunshine state, my a$$…

 We made the executive decision to order dinner in the hotel instead of going back out in the rain.
-There have been Disney fireworks to greet the New Year.
+Tonight there have been Disney fireworks to greet the New Year.
 We will watch the ball drop in a few minutes.
 Then we will go to bed.

 It was great seeing Don, and it was a beautiful day for a football game.
 Now we have to get ourselves prepared for the big game tomorrow.